ycnzh/ycnzh.github.io/_pages/computer-architecture.md

 - Nonvolatile.
 - Flash memory limits the number of times that any given block can be written, typically at least 100000
 - High density NAND Flash is cheaper than SDRAM.

+## §2.3 Virtual Memory
+Virtual memory allows the physical memory (DRAM) to be treated as a cache of secondary storage (disk or solid state).

+TLB: act as caches on the page table, eliminating the need to do a memory access every time an address is translated.

 # Pipelining: Basic and Intermediate Concepts